google/ads-api-report-fetcher/README.md

 * `skip-constants` - do not execute scripts for constant resources (e.g. language_constant) (*NodeJS version only*)
 * `dump-query` - outputs query text to console after resolving all macros and expressions (*NodeJS version only*), loglevel should be not less than 'verbose'
 * `customer-ids-query` - GAQL query that specifies for which accounts you need to run `gaarf`.
 Must contains **customer.id** as the first column in SELECT statement with all the filtering logic going to WHERE statement.
-  `account` argument must be a MCC account id in this case.
+  `account` argument must be a MCC account id (or accounts) in this case.

   >Example usage: `gaarf <queries> --account=123456 --customer-ids-query='SELECT customer.id FROM campaign WHERE campaign.advertising_channel_type="SEARCH"'`